cowbhave/SupplementaryMaterialsForCowLocalizationPaper/README.md

 - Download `Matlab` or `Julia` folder with the code files.

-- Download the data folder `CowBhaveData` from https://zenodo.org/deposit/3900340
+- Download the data from https://zenodo.org/deposit/3900340

 - Set the path of the data forlder to the variable `DataFolder` in all `Main_...` files, for example